LawnchairLauncher/lawnicons/CONTRIBUTING.md

 1. Download and launch Icon Request.
 2. Tap one of the options:
-- UPDATE EXISTING — to copy application components.
+- UPDATE EXISTING — to copy app components.
-- REQUEST NEW — to save icon images and application components.
+- REQUEST NEW — to save icon images and app components.
 This option is better if you are creating icons.
 3. Use the Icon Request toolbar to select apps.
 4. Copy, save or share.